-Professor John West-Sooby is currently Head of French Studies at the University of Adelaide, where he teaches French language and literature, in particular the literature of the eighteenth and nineteenth centuries, as well as the mediaeval period.
+John West-Sooby is Professor Emeritus of French Studies at the University of Adelaide.
 He has a long-standing research interest in the nineteenth-century novel, including the works of Maupassant, Barbey d’Aurevilly and, in particular, Stendhal.
 He has also identified the existence of the picaresque tradition in twentieth-century writing and has applied this methodology to another of his great interests, French crime fiction.
 In collaboration with Jean Fornasiero, and as part of the Baudin Legacy team, he has worked extensively on the historiography of the Baudin expedition, co-writing the book Encountering Terra Australis.
 The Australian Voyages of Nicolas Baudin and Matthew Flinders, 1800-1803.
 In July 2005, this book was awarded the Frank Broeze Memorial Maritime History Book Prize.
 He is particularly interested in the iconography of the Baudin expedition (maps, sketches), but also in the personalities of the captain and his fellow expeditioners.
 In 2003 he was awarded the Palmes académiques by the French government.
 He is Australian correspondent for the specialist review L’Année Stendhal and is on the Editorial Board of the scholarly monograph series Monash Romance Studies.
-A/Professor West-Sooby has presented papers on all his research interests at international conferences and research seminars.
-These include the Baudin conference in Le Havre in 2007, where he spoke on the topic of his forthcoming book (with Jean Fornasiero) on François Péron, the conference on Scientific Voyaging sponsored by the Greenwich Maritime Museum, the Royal Society of London and the University of Cambridge held in London in July 2008, and the 2009 conference on Baudin’s life and voyages held at the Royal Academy of Brussels.
+Professor West-Sooby has presented papers on all his research interests at international conferences and research seminars.
+These include the Baudin conference in Le Havre in 2007, the conference on Scientific Voyaging sponsored by the Greenwich Maritime Museum, the Royal Society of London and the University of Cambridge held in London in July 2008, and the 2009 conference on Baudin’s life and voyages held at the Royal Academy of Brussels.
 In 2011 (with Jean Fornasiero), he completed a book on François Péron and his ‘spy’ document on the colony of New South Wales.

 Publications on the Baudin expedition